 And, on November 20 (Children's Rights Day) brand founder Gérald Ghislain will auction off the first and last bottles, with all the proceeds being donated to charity.
 According to the brand, Ghislain felt urged to design a new perfume as a medium to express his faith in children and helping them, because he believes that children are our future, but many are in need of our help now.
 We couldn't agree more, and we're glad to see a prominent member of the beauty community demonstrating that activist spirit that is so important in today's uncertain world.

-Histoires de Parfums Olympia Music Hall, $205, available at Histoires de Parfums.
+Histoires de Parfums Make Perfume Not War, $205, available in mid-September at Histoires de Parfums.